wyhitcs/team-letsencrypt/draftv1.md

 ###2.3.2 Codeline Model

-In this section, code structure of letsencrypt will be explored.
-Build, Integration, Test and Release Approach also matters a lot in understanding the project organization.
+In this section, code structure of Let's Encrypt will be explored.
+Besides, Build, Integration, Test and Release Approach also matters a lot in understanding the project organization.
-In addition, Technical Debt is also analyzed.

 ####2.3.2.1 Source Code Structure